jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 Advances or Disengages, you may choose to have it Translocate - if it does, models in it can move horizontally through terrain and other models when resolving this Advance or Disengage move, but the unit will not be eligible to perform any actions in the following
 Shooting phase.
 Units that Disengage by Translocating cannot be pursued.
+  - **\[Stratagem] Translocation Crypt (1CP):** Use this Stratagem before the battle when declaring reserves and transports (if you are playing a mission without this step, use this Stratagem during deployment instead).
+Select one NEPHREKH unit (excluding VEHICLE or MONSTER units) from your army.
+That unit gains the Dimensional Translocation ability.
   - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem after a NEPREKH CORE unit Translocates using its **Translocation Beams** ability.
 That unit becomes unexhausted and can perform actions normally in the subsequent phases (even if it Disengaged in this way).
   - **\[Relic] Name:** ? (maybe: solar staff)
   - **\[Warlord Trait] Name:** ?
   - **\[Favoured Command Protocols]:** **Reinforce**, **Flash-blitz**

+  **SPECIAL:** This dynasty unlocks 2 Stratagems (instead of 1).

   ### Nihilakh
   (we like to conquer)